dgraph-io/dgraph-docs/content/graphql/queries/skip-include.md

 +++
-title = "Skip and Include"
-weight = 9
+title = "@skip and @include Directives" description = "@skip and @include directives can be applied to query fields.
+They let you skip or include a field based on the value of the if argument." weight = 9
 [menu.main]
     parent = "graphql-queries"
-    name = "Skip and Include"
+    name = "@skip and @include Directives"
 +++

-`@skip` and `@include` are directives which can be applied on a field while querying.
+`@skip` and `@include` directives can be applied to query fields.
 They allow you to skip or include a field based on the value of the `if` argument that is passed to the directive.